x35f/unstable_baselines/README.md

-# Reinforcement Learning Codebase of [Feng Xu](mailto:xufeng@lamda.nju.edu.cn)
+# Reinforcement Learning Codebase of LAMDA5-Z

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/rlworkgroup/metaworld/blob/master/LICENSE)

+This is a LXH-unfriendly, but YGY-friendly and GCX-CrazyHappy project.
 Unastable Baselines is designed to provide a quick-start guide for Reinforcement Learning beginners and a codebase for agile algorithm development.
-In light of this, only the basic version of each algorithm is implemented here, without tedious training skills and code-level optimizations, such as multithread sampling and multi-GPU training.
+In light of this, only the basic version of each algorithm is implemented here, without tedious training skills and code-level optimizations.
 UB is currently maintained by researchers from [lamda-rl](https://github.com/LAMDA-RL), and a pypi source will be available once it is ready for publishing.